RobDWaller/ReallySimpleJWT/README.md

 ### Access the Token

 A `ReallySimpleJWT\Jwt` object is returned when a developer calls the `build()` method on the `ReallySimpleJWT\Build` class.
-The Jwt class offers two methods `getToken()` and `getSecret()`.
-The former returns the generated JSON Web Token and the latter returns the secret used for the token signature.
+The Jwt class offers a single `getToken()` method which returns the token string.

-To parse a JSON Web Token via the `ReallySimpleJWT\Parse` class a developer must first create a new `ReallySimpleJWT\Jwt` object by injecting the token string which will be validated on construction.
+To parse a JSON Web Token via the `ReallySimpleJWT\Parse` class a developer must first create a new `ReallySimpleJWT\Jwt` object by injecting the token string on instantiation.
+The Jwt class will validate the structure of the token on instantiation to ensure integrity.

 ```php
 use ReallySimpleJWT\Jwt;